lijingming1993/UTV/README.md

-A novel dark channel prior guided variational framework for underwater image restoration UTV-code
+This is the code of the implementation of UTV described in "A novel dark channel prior guided variational framework for underwater image restoration, JVCIR 2020"。

+UTV-code